opennode/waldur-core/docs/api/billing.rst

 In order to force browser to download and save PDF use **?download=1** parameter.

-List PayPal payments
+List payments
 --------------------

-To get a list of PayPal payments, run GET against **/api/payments/** as an authenticated user.
+To get a list of payments, run GET against **/api/payments/** as an authenticated user.
 It contains the following fields:

 - amount: specify total amount of money; the currency is specified in application's settings